PosteVl/funkyurlia/README.md

 extras:
 >TODOS
-> - add react, customise the boilerplate UI, add bootstrap
+> - customise the boilerplate UI, add bootstrap
 > - instead of shortening the URL, turn it into a custom string
 > - add themes of customization (e.g: hack url)
 > - deploy on private domain